jeroenpeeters/home-node/README.md

 Home-Node
 =========

-Home-Node is a NodeJs application that offers a configurable dashboard to control home appliances, such a lighting.
+Home-Node is a NodeJs application that offers a configurable dashboard to control home appliances, such a lighting devices.
 Secondly this NodeJs application is targeted to run on the RaspberryPi, creating a powerfull but low powered home automation device.